Project-Tick/ProjT-Launcher/README.md

 ProjT Launcher is available in various package repositories.
 Check the badge above for current distributions and versions.

-## Installation

-Official releases are available.
-For the most stable experience, use a release build or your distro package when available.

 ### Stable Options

 - **Official Releases**: Download installers/binaries from [GitHub Releases](https://github.com/YongDo-Hyun/ProjT-Launcher/releases).
 - **Package Manager**: Install your distro's `projtlauncher` package (see the Repology badge above for availability).
-- **Build from Source**: Follow the [`Building from Source`](#building-from-source) section for a reproducible release build.
+- **Build from Source**: Follow the launcher build steps below for a reproducible release build.

 ### Development Builds (Unstable)